willdearman/base_ddp/README.md

 # Will's Docker/Django/Postgres Project Base (base_ddp)
 This is the base I use for Django projects in Docker.
+These instructions are suitable for **beginner to intermediate** users who want to create a Python Django project in a reproducable Docker container.

 After completing these steps, you will have:
+- Docker services for web and database
+- The project folder mapped to /app in your web service docker container
 - Django running at http://127.0.0.1:8000/
-- Posgres running on port 5432
+- Posgres running on port 5432 (127.0.0.1:5432)
-- A github repository containing a working version of a basic Django application
+- A Github repository containing a working version of a basic Django application

+In the code blocks below, you will need to replace the following:
+- ``project_name_here`` should be the name of your project on Github
+- ``your_github_name`` should be your Github user name
+- ``projectnamehere`` should be the project name you want to use locally (e.g. subfolder names, Docker name, etc)
+- ``appnamehere`` name of an application within your Django project

 ## First Steps (git setup):
 1) Create local project directory and clone this repository into project directory